DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 ![ecs arch](ecs-arch.png)

 #### Desired Count
 Desired count of running tasks.
 Say your task definition defines two containers (nginx + express) and you create and run a service with desired count 2.
-Then you will see 2 running tasks and each one is deployed onto one container instance.
-On each container instance, you will see both nginx and express containers running on it.
+This will lead to 2 running tasks instantiated by the specified task definition are deployed onto each container instances respectively.

 ![run service](run-service.png)